 Are all of your kids/youth activity leaders DBS checked?

 Yes.
-We ensure that all of our leaders are DBS checked before then undergoing our safeguarding training .
+We ensure that all of our leaders are DBS checked before undergoing our safeguarding training .

 Do you have a safeguarding policy?